 If your condition is urgent you will always be seen by a Doctor or the Nurse Practitioner on the same day.
 To enable us to do this it is important that you do not book an urgent appointment unnecessarily.

-Routine GP appointments have a 10 minute allocation and a nurse appointment is 15 minutes, which includes time for recording the consultation.
+Routine GP appointments have a 15 minute allocation, which includes time for recording the consultation.
+Please click here click here to read further information on our 15 minute appointments.
 Please help us to run on time wherever possible by booking one appointment for one person for one problem.
 If you need another member of your family to be seen, or have several non-urgent problems, please make separate appointments.
 Please read our information leaflet on getting the most out of your consultation which is the British Medical Association’s (BMA) Doctor Patient Partnership advice on using this time effectively.
 Which? have also produced a guide on the 10 ways to get the best from your GP.
 Please click here to visit their website.

 Staff manning our reception and telephone lines are fully trained to ensure that high levels of patient care are met.
 Some of their responses to your requests may frustrate you but they are only trying to gain information to route your query correctly.
 This may be offering you an appointment with the appropriate person or asking our Nurse Practitioner or duty doctor to call you back.
 All our staff are duty bound to honour patient confidentiality.
 Please be patient and courteous to the receptionists who are often under considerable stress.
 The times it is most difficult to get through to the surgery are the times it is the busiest.